Test

 Cart 0 0,00

-What should you put in your swimming pool bag?
+What to put in your pool bag

-Swimmers' clothing and accessories
+Swimmer's clothing and accessories

 1- The pool bag

-A swimming bag is not necessarily a bag from a brand dedicated to swimming.
-Yes, not all swimmers use a Speedo or Arena bag!
-The important thing is to have a functional, waterproof sports bag with separate compartments for your equipment, a small pocket for valuables, a large compartment for your towel and clothes, etc. In this sense, Karkoa sports bags meet this need perfectly and make excellent pool bags.
+A swim bag doesn’t have to be from a brand dedicated to swimming.
+Yes, not every swimmer uses a Speedo or Arena bag!
+The important thing is to have a functional, waterproof sports bag with separate compartments for your gear, a small pocket for valuables, a large compartment for your towel and clothes, etc.

-2- The swimming net bag
+2- The swim net bag

-4- Bathing cap
+4- The bathing cap

 5- A hair tie